-- In a heterogenous cluster with about 30 nodes, MCP outperforms Hadoop-LATE on the job execution speed by 10, 19, 39, and 13 percent and cluster throughput by 5, 15, 38 and 15 percent when processing WordCount, Sort, Grep, and Gridmix benchmarks respectively. - When data skew exists among the map or the reduce tasks in Sort jobs, MCP performs much better compared to Hadoop-LATE.
-The job execution speed and the cluster throughput are improved by 37 and 44 percent when map skew exists, and by 17 and 19 percent when reduce skew exists, respectively. - When competing with other applications in Sort jobs, MCP handles slow tasks and slow nodes much better than Hadoop-LATE.
-MCP improves the job execution speed by 36 percent and the cluster throughput by 34 percent on average. - The performance of MCP is demonstrated to be scalable.
-In a heterogenous cluster with about 101 nodes, MCP still improves Hadoop-LATE by 21 percent on the job execution speed and 16 percent on the cluster throughput when processing Sort jobs.
+- In a heterogenous cluster with about 30 nodes, MCP outperforms Hadoop-LATE on the job execution speed by 10%, 19%, 39%, and 13% and cluster throughput by 5%, 15%, 38% and 15% when processing WordCount, Sort, Grep, and Gridmix benchmarks respectively. - When data skew exists among the map or the reduce tasks in Sort jobs, MCP performs much better compared to

+Hadoop-LATE.
+The job execution speed and the cluster throughput are improved by 37% and 44% when map skew exists, and by 17% and 19% when reduce skew exists, respectively.